joestubbs/coe379L-sp24/docs/unit01/class_vm.rst

 Here are the steps to take to set up your Jupyter notebook.

-1. First, start jupyter notebook container on the default port (8888).
+1. **On the Student VM** First, start jupyter notebook container on the default port (8888).
 We'll use a docker container for this step, although that isn't strictly required.
 Consider mounting a local directory on the VM into the container so that the work you do in the notebook server is persisted after the container exits.